PrimusNZ/addon-transmission-openvpn/README.md

-# Hassio Add-ons by petersendev: transmission-openvpn
+# Hassio Add-ons by PrimusNZ: transmission-openvpn

 ## About